 Portland supplies nearly 40% of Victoria's wet-landed fish (worth around $30 million) and is an integral hub for the fishing industry operating in the Bass Strait and the Southern Ocean.

-The Wharf is reserved for the commercial fishing industry and from time to time, accommodates other vessels for special events, exceptional circumstances, or emergencies.
+The Trawler Wharf is 268m long and can berth around nine vessels, which can be up to 300 tonnes.
+The wharf is reserved for the commercial fishing industry but occasionally hosts other ships for special events, exceptional circumstances, or emergencies.

 - Separate floating pontoons berths (15) parallel to the wharf, which accommodates smaller vessels up to 20m.